diskoverdata/diskover-docs/source_files/user_advanced_heatmap.md

 Before accessing the heatmap report, you need to [select 2 indices from 2 different points in time](#index_selection).
 You will want to select the same index/storage volume name from both columns D & E in order to compare the same data.

->🔆 Sometimes, the storage volumes don’t need to have the same name to be compared.
+>🔆 &nbsp;Sometimes, the storage volumes don’t need to have the same name to be compared.
 For example, a storage volume could be on a physical server with one name, and another storage volume could be a backup with the same data set in the cloud with a different name.

 ![Image: Indices Selection for Heatmap Report](images/image_analytics_heatmap_indices_selection.png)